GenomicMedLab/dgipy/README.md

 pytest
 ```

-## Using python-dgidb:
+## Using dgipy:
-dgidb.py must be imported from dgidb first:
+dgipy must be imported from dgidb first:

-    from dgidb import dgidb
+    import dgipy

-dgidb.py sends a pre-defined graphql query with user determined parameters to dgidb v5.
+dgipy sends a pre-defined graphql query with user determined parameters to dgidb v5.
 Response objects are built into a dataframe using Pandas and returned to the user for readability, ease of use.
 Users can skip dataframe generation and instead receive the response object by setting use_pandas=False for most search functions.

 Currently supported searches:

-    dgidb.get_drug(terms, use_pandas=True)
+    dgipy.get_drug(terms, use_pandas=True)

-    dgidb.get_categories(terms, use_pandas=True)
+    dgipy.get_categories(terms, use_pandas=True)

-    dgidb.get_interactions(terms, search='genes', use_pandas=True)
+    dgipy.get_interactions(terms, search='genes', use_pandas=True)
-    dgidb.get_interactions(terms, search='drugs', use_pandas=True)
+    dgipy.get_interactions(terms, search='drugs', use_pandas=True)

 Search terms support list or string format inputs (e.g. terms=['BRAF','ABL1'] or terms='BRAF').
 Interaction searches default to genes but can also accept drugs if search='drugs'.